Eight persons accused in India’s last known sati case acquitted by Jaipur court

 “To prove the violation of section 5, section 3 [attempt to commit sati] needed to be proved,” Shekhawat was quoted as saying by the newspaper.
 “However, the prosecution, the investigation agency, could not prove section 3 itself, that sati took place.
 There was no material evidence which could prove that sati took place and that it was subsequently glorified.”

-Those acquitted persons are Mahendra Singh, Shrawan Singh, Nihal Singh, Jitendra Singh, Uday Singh, Dasrath Singh, Laxman Singh and Bhanwar Singh.
+The acquitted persons are Mahendra Singh, Shrawan Singh, Nihal Singh, Jitendra Singh, Uday Singh, Dasrath Singh, Laxman Singh and Bhanwar Singh.
 They had already been granted bail in the case.

 Apart from them, 25 others were acquitted in the case in 2004 for want of evidence.
 Four others are absconding while the remaining eight have died.